-Burns Night held on January 25 (or near to it) is a celebration of the life and work of Scotland’s National Poet, Robert Burns, also known as Rabbie Burns.
+Burns Night is a celebration of the life and work of Scotland’s National Poet, Robert Burns, also known as Rabbie Burns, and it’s held every year on the 25 January.
 It usually involves a ceremonial meal with toasts to the Bard and performances of his poetry.

 Who was Robert Burns?

 Born in Ayrshire in January 1759, Robert Burns, also known as Rabbie Burns, was a Scottish poet and songwriter who wrote both in Scots Dialect and English.
-He was the eldest of seven children and his parents were poor tenant farmers.
-While his father made many efforts to improve the families situation but all failed and he died bankrupt when Robert was 25.
+He was the eldest of seven children, and his parents were poor tenant farmers.
+While his father made many efforts to improve the family’s situation, but all failed, and he died bankrupt when Robert was 25.

 Having watched his father being beaten down by life, Robert rebelled against the social order of the day and struck out in his songs and poems about anything that perpetuated inhumanity to others.